jerome-birembaut/nss-console/README.md

 ### Setup ###

-Alternatively, NSS-Console can be installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or simply using a content delivery network (CDN) URL to embed NSS-Console directly on your HTML page.
+NSS-Console can be installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or simply using a content delivery network (CDN) URL to embed NSS-Console directly on your HTML page.

 #### NPM Install